 And if you couldn’t get all that in the title, it should be in the product description, alongside additional details like material type or comfort.

 Those details in the title and description are not what you’d want to use for hidden keywords.
 Instead, you want to use terms that would help someone find your product if they hadn’t searched for what you visibly provided on the page.

 You might, in this case, try to use: slip-on evening closed toe under $100.

 Amazon Help gives these examples:

 But even those examples wouldn’t begin to fill the first search term box of 250 characters.
-It can actually be quite hard to fill each search term slot without resorting to extreme stuffing, especially if you’re inputting manually.
+It can be quite difficult to fill each search term slot without resorting to extreme stuffing, especially if you’re manually inputting.